piya23300/acts_as_commentable_more/README.md

 ### Basic Usege
 ### Setting
-Model would like to have commentable.
+Model would like to have comments.

 ```ruby
 class Post < ActiveRecord::Base